“Do you want a taxi?”

 But before I had a chance to answer, the fast-talking man wearing an earpiece and an orange suit grabbed the handle of my suitcase and took off swiftly ahead of me.

 At first, I struggled to keep up with the man who had run off with my luggage.
-Then, I called out, “Wait a minute!”
+Then, I called out more sternly than I thought possible, “Wait a minute!”

 “Don’t worry,” he said, “I have a Town Car.”
 Well, that made everything better.
 Not.